 “A majority of the time, I recommend gentle facial cleansers that avoid over stripping the skin of oils to avoid excessive dryness and inflammation, particularly because most acne-fighting [products] will also be quite drying,” explains board-certified dermatologist Dr. Nikhil Dhingra of Spring Street Dermatology in New York.
 “I tend to lean towards gentle cleansers to give stronger acne-fighting, leave-on products a fighting chance of being more tolerable for my patients to use regularly.”

 Unless your redness is a result of a more serious issue such as rosacea, chances are a nice OTC product will help tame the fiery beast.
 Neutrogena is a dermatologist favorite for its gentle formulations and this oil-free cleanser is no exception.
 Loaded with two percent salicylic acid, this face wash counters any oncoming redness with soothing aloe and calming chamomile.

 As we mentioned, as far as acids go, glycolic is going to give you the most bang for your buck.
 That’s because it does an excellent job with cell turnover, while also doing an excellent job of not drying the bejesus out of your skin.
-It also targets hyperpigmentation, or dark spots, exceptionally well, thanks to its small molecular size.
-Packed with 18% glycolic acid, this is going to fight dark spots to the death, while amino acids and antioxidants give your skin more life than ever.
+It also targets hyperpigmentation, or dark spots exceptionally well.
+Packed with 18% glycolic acid, this is going to help fight dark spots, while amino acids and antioxidants give your skin more life than ever.

 Yes, even dry skin can fall victim to the occasional blemish or breakout, and when dry skin is attacked with ingredients that further drive out hydration, that can cause a problem.
 This aloe vera face wash from Urban Hydration gently cleanses skin and clears pores to fend off acne, while aloe, the key ingredient behind the magic, keeps skin naturally smooth, soft, and yes, hydrated.